 Only in the last 30 years has science revealed some of the harm unregulated and poorly planned growth has caused to the nation’s natural resources.
-Each year the Corps makes a significant contribution to that body of environmental knowledge through its large investment in time, money, research, and environmental restoration projects.
+Each year, the Corps makes a significant contribution to that body of environmental knowledge through its large investment in time, money, research and environmental-restoration projects.
 Moreover, the nation has called on the Corps for aid in regulating sustainable development while wisely managing natural resources for future generations.

-History of Service
+History of service

-Fort Norfolk, a 19 th century historical landmark overlooking the Elizabeth River, became our home in 1923, when the district’s 27 employees moved in.
+Fort Norfolk, a 19th-century historical landmark overlooking the Elizabeth River, became our home in 1923, when the district’s 27 employees moved in.
 Sixty years later, in the spring of 1983, the staff moved into its new headquarters building, the Waterfield Building, built next door to the old fort and overlooking the nation’s largest coal port, Hampton Roads Harbor.

 The Corps began its water resources program in 1824, when Congress for the first time appropriated money for improving river navigation.
 This act laid the foundation for the growth of perhaps the largest water resources development agency in the world.
 Since then, the Corps has been involved in navigation, flood reduction, hurricane response, environmental damage assessment and reducing beach erosion.
-Corps projects also involve hydroelectric power, water supply studies, and regulatory development in navigable waters, ecosystem restoration, and recreational programs.
+Corps projects also involve hydroelectric power, water-supply studies and regulatory development in navigable waters, ecosystem restoration and recreational programs.